Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Strategy of the proof and outline of the paper

 \subsubsection{The null structure of the Einstein equations}

-For the study of the Einstein equations \eqref{wave_eq_g}, all the error terms arising after commutation will have enough decay outside from the wave zone.
+For the study of the Einstein equations \eqref{wave_eq_g}, all the error terms arising after commutation will have sufficient decay outside the wave zone.
 To control the error terms near the wave zone, one of course, needs to exploit the null structure and the weak null structure of the equations.